Tech

 Compatibility is another important consideration when it comes to storage technology.
 While NVMe is a widely used standard, it's not universally supported.
 Some devices, particularly older ones, may not support NVMe storage.

-NVM is built in almost all server.
-The decision is whether to purchase NVMe-compatible SSD memory, which is in different variety for installation into servers and other hardware, including M.2 and some new NVMe-only sizes too.
+NVM is built on almost all servers.
+The decision is whether to purchase NVMe-compatible SSD memory, which is in different varieties for installation into servers and other hardware, including M.2 and some new NVMe-only sizes.

 UFS 4.0, on the other hand, is specifically designed for mobile devices and is widely supported in high-end smartphones.
 This means that if you're looking to upgrade to a newer smartphone, you're more likely to find one that supports UFS 4.0 than NVMe.